mtolly/onyx/songs/dream-theater/this-is-the-life/README.md

 Notes:

   * Chart confidence: *medium-high*.
-The mixing is a bit muddy, but the part is mostly straightforward.
+Mixing is a bit muddy, but the part is mostly straightforward.